- This event has passed.

 March 16 @ 1:00 pm - 2:00 pmFree

-Join the Center for Jewish Civilization for the lecture, “Domestic Terrorism Strikes U.S. Capitol, and Democracy,” by Dr. Bruce Hoffman.
+Join the Center for Jewish Civilization for a discussion on the March 2021 Israeli Election.
 Only those who register will receive the Zoom link to access the lecture.
 RSVP here!

 About the Event: